wpsharks/s2member-kb/tutorials/2015/83-dynamically-generating-a-pro-form-using-mop-vars.md

 ## Example: Auto-Generating Pro-Forms That Sell Custom Capabilities

+**NOTE:** This is very advanced functionality and requires experience working with PHP code.

 **Prerequisite:** Please install the [ezPHP](https://wordpress.org/plugins/ezphp/) plugin for WordPress so you can use PHP code in Posts/Pages.

 Now, you can auto-generate Pro-Forms that sell the _exact_ set of Custom Capabilities that a customer needs in order to access the content they requested.
 This is accomplished by reading `_s2member_vars` (MOP Vars), breaking them apart, checking for CCAPs being required, and then constructing a Pro-Form that sells those Custom Capabilities.